Graduate Students Graduation Process

 The ceremony date is the date you will walk and participate in a commencement ceremony.

 When is the deadline to apply for graduation for a particular posting date?

 As graduation dates and deadlines change with each academic term and year, please refer to the University Calendar, found within the Academic Catalog link on the WBU website homepage, for these dates and deadlines.

 What does it mean to be a “Walk Only” in a graduation ceremony?

 For external campus graduations, students who are within one term of finishing graduation requirements may, at the discretion of the executive director/campus dean “walk‐only” (without having fulfilled degree requirements) at the respective external campus graduation.
 Students must request in writing to the executive director/campus dean by the deadline issued by the campus for consideration to “walk‐only” in a ceremony.
 Students are allowed to participate in a graduation ceremony only once for each degree.

 For Plainview campus graduations, students must contact the office of graduate studies by the application for graduation deadline for consideration to “walk‐only” in the respective Plainview graduation.
-This request must be approved by the Vice President of External Campuses and Graduate Services.
+This request must be approved by the Vice President of Academic Affairs.
 Students approved will be allowed to participate in a graduation ceremony only once for each degree.

 Walk only participants will not receive their diploma or official transcript until they have successfully completed the comprehensive examination for their respective degree and the final degree audit verifies that all degree requirements have been met.

 If I don’t plan to walk in a commencement ceremony, do I have to pay the entire fee

 when I apply for graduation?